Delicious, satisfying, and very easy to make – this is the perfect weeknight spinach frittata, or serve it for an easy, laid back weekend brunch.

-This spinach frittata was born out of desperation.
+This delicious spinach frittata was born out of desperation.

 The result was so good!
-Some of the spinach got baked and wilted inside the frittata, while some remained on top and got a little crispy and browned.
-It was delicious, satisfying, and very easy to make, so this is my new weeknight spinach frittata recipe.
+Some of the spinach got baked and wilted inside the spinach frittata, while some remained on top and got a little crispy and browned.
+It was delicious, satisfying, and very easy to make, so this is my new weeknight spinach frittata recipe (and obviously you can serve it for brunch).
 I hope you like it too.

 - 8 large eggs